Non-Hodgkin Lymphoma (NHL) in Children

 - Hair loss

-You can help your child manage his
+You can help your child manage

-or her treatment in many ways.
+their treatment in many ways.
 For instance:

 - Get emotional support for your child.
 Find a counselor or child support group that

 - Make sure your child goes to all follow-up appointments.